Residential Treatment Centers for Teens: Emotional Support Takes Major Strides

 Usually, parents turn to residential treatment centers for teens after traditional therapy has failed to yield substantial results.
 An RTC is necessary when daily life has become a struggle for your teen–whether that’s constant battles with you (the parent), not being able to get out of bed, or having issues in other areas of life.
 Residential treatment centers for teens offer a more intensive and effective intervention in a teen’s life.

-Residential treatment centers pull your teen out of the various daily distractions they’re faced with–social media, school, after school events, friends, family–and allows them to take a deep, much needed breath.
+Residential treatment centers pull your teen out of the various daily distractions they’re faced with–social media, school, after school events, friends, family, etc. This allows them to take a deep, much-needed breath.
 Teens that are struggling often haven’t had the time to slow down and assess how they’re truly feeling.
-Removing them from the outside world allows them to take the time to understand and work through their issues.
+Removing them from the outside world allows them to take the time to understand and work through their issues in the privacy of team care.
+Even the process of group therapy happens in a setting with peers who suffer similar issues.

 Why choose Solstice East?

 As one of the leading residential treatment centers for teens, Solstice East’s approach was specifically developed to fit the needs and requirements of teenage girls.
 A combination of secure facilities, trained staff, experienced therapists, and careful clinical specialization have contributed to the success of our program.
-The creators of Solstice East made sure to make a program that catered to the distinct needs of teenage girls in order to lead them towards a path of growth and healing.
+The creators of Solstice East made sure to make a program that catered to the distinct needs of teenage girls to lead them towards a path of growth and healing.
+This extends to our online community as well.
+Many parents regularly access resources, education, and information through our blog.

 “We have all known the long loneliness and we have learned that the only solution is love and that love comes with community.” –Dorothy Day